Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions

-Solve the questions below and complete the corresponding programming tasks to modify your `fancy_virtual_camera.py` node such that it outputs better images of the target for your camera.
+Solve the questions below and complete the corresponding programming tasks on your `fancy_virtual_camera.py` node such that it outputs better images of the target for your camera.
 In brief, you will need to modify the `draw_image()` function in the new node such that it computes a direction vector ![equation](https://latex.codecogs.com/gif.latex?%5Cbold%7Bq%27%7D)<!--$`\bold{q'}`$--> from the center of the 3D target to the edge of the sphere seen by the camera.
 Then, you will be able to draw the target's